 Best places to find cheap flights: Flight search engines

 You don’t have to search individual airline websites when you start looking for a flight, but just do a search on flight price comparison sites.

 These sites will search many different airlines for you at the same time.

 Add to that things like a nice design, searching for flights over a range of dates and searching for multiple destinations at once, and you can see how this makes things more efficient right away.

 Not all of these sites will show you all of the airlines though, and not all of them will show you the same prices.

-Each of these search engines has slightly different features, I’ve highlighted some of the nicer ones below.
+Each of these search engines has slightly different features, I’ve highlighted some below.